 Memorial Day commemorates men and women who have died in military service for the United States.
 People often visit cemeteries to remember those who fought for the country and lost their lives.
 Families fly the American flag and people volunteer to place flags on graves in national cemeteries.
-It was declared a national holiday in 1971 and in a lighter vein, Memorial Day also marks the start of summer.
+It was declared a national holiday in 1971 and in a lighter vein, Memorial Day also marks the start of summer as it comes at the end of May.
 Today, I am happy to have Catherine Ross from Learning Is Fun share 5 fun Memorial Day activities for kids.
+I also added 5 of my own ideas for family activities to make sure you have plenty of ideas to keep you busy this memorial day weekend.

 Share The Significance Of Memorial Day With Kids